 SALES CHARGE.
 You pay a fee in connection with purchasing units.
 This is referred to as the "transactional sales charge."
 The transactional sales charge has both an initial and a deferred component and equals 1.35% of the public offering price per unit based on a \$10 public offering price per unit.
 This percentage amount of the transactional sales charge is based on the unit price on the initial date of deposit.
-The transactional sales charge equals the difference between the total sales charge and the creation and development fee.
+The transaction and development fee.
 As a result, the percentage and dollar amount of the transactional sales charge will vary as the public offering price per unit varies.
 The transactional sales charge does not include the creation and development fee which is described in more detail under "Trust Expenses and Charges."